redbadger/awesome-badger/chriswhealy/sha256/host-environment/README.md

 Done in 8972.614 ms
 ```

 The above statitics are for a file that is nearly 100Mb is size.
-Simply simply writing the data to shared memory took about 5 times longer than calculating the actual digest.
+Simply simply writing the data to shared memory took about 5 times longer than calculating the actual hash.
 Ouch!

 ## Convert Binary Hash to Printable String